 We hope this factsheet has helped you take a moment to think about you.
 Be sure to reflect on the list and of course add to it, and maybe even remove some items if they start to not be about really focusing on your self care.

-Download and print out our TLC for beginners action template and fill it out to get your TLC started!
+Download a copy of this factsheet and our TLC for beginners action template and fill it out to get your TLC started!

 For citing purposes: